VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 Last thing we are going to do is setup the autocompletion plugin: `nvim-cmp`.

-To use nvim-cmp you need the lua module called `cmp`.
+To configure nvim-cmp use the lua module called `cmp`.
 And to make it work with Neovim's LSP client this is the minimal configuration needed.

 ```lua
 local cmp = require('cmp')